Tickets

 What is Buckingham Palace?

-Buckingham Palace's state rooms are closed for now.
-The Buckingham palace state rooms are shut as of now (they're only open from July to September) but do take the time to discover other parts of the palace like the Mews and the King's Gallery.
+Buckingham Palace's State Rooms are closed for now.
+The State Rooms at Buckingham Palace are only open from July to September, but do take the time to discover other parts of the Palace like the King's Gallery.

 • Official name: Buckingham Palace